-For exceptional healthcare in Fayetteville, NC, come to the Cape Fear Valley Health System -- where caring physicians are committed to integrity, patient-centeredness and excellence throughout the entire healthcare process.
-For more than 60 years, Cape Fear Valley Health has been the preferred healthcare provider for thousands of families from Fayetteville, Fort Bragg, Cumberland County, and beyond.
+For exceptional healthcare in Fayetteville, NC, come to the Cape Fear Valley Health System - where caring physicians are committed to integrity, patient-centeredness and excellence throughout the entire healthcare process.
+For more than 60 years, Cape Fear Valley Health has been the preferred healthcare provider for thousands of families from Fayetteville, Fort Liberty, Cumberland County, and beyond.

 Since Cape Fear Medical Center opened in 1956, it has grown into North Carolina's 8th largest health system.
 Today, it is a robust medical center specializing in cardiac care, cancer treatment and surgical services as well as neuroscience, pediatrics, rehabilitation, orthopedics and more.
 Cape Fear Valley Health also boasts a full-service Family Birth Center, as well as a Level-III Neonatal Intensive Care Unit (NICU).

 At Cape Fear Valley Health System, our goal is to improve the quality of every life we touch.
 To achieve that, our Fayetteville doctors, surgeons and staff are committed to excellence in every aspect of the healthcare process.
-Our values of patient-centeredness, integrity, innovation, teamwork, diversity and accountability help us create a better experience for every patient, every time.
+Our values of patient-centeredness, integrity, innovation, teamwork, diversity, accountability and education help us create a better experience for every patient, every time.

-At Cape Fear Valley, our Fayetteville, NC doctors proudly serve a seven-county region of southeastern North Carolina, including Fayetteville, Fort Bragg, Hope Mills, Raeford, Lumberton, Elizabethtown, Clinton, Lillington, Dunn, and beyond.
+At Cape Fear Valley, our Fayetteville, NC doctors proudly serve a seven-county region of southeastern North Carolina, including Fayetteville, Fort Liberty, Hope Mills, Raeford, Lumberton, Elizabethtown, Clinton, Lillington, Dunn, and beyond.